Grebllah/python-p3-v2-final-project-template/README.md

 Screenshots and links to resources that you used throughout are also useful to users and collaborators, but a little more syntactically complicated.
 Only add these in if you're feeling comfortable with Markdown.

----

-## Conclusion

-A lot of work goes into a good CLI, but it all relies on concepts that you've practiced quite a bit by now.
-Hopefully this template and guide will get you off to a good start with your Phase 3 Project.

-Happy coding!

----

 ## Resources